dss-extensions/DSS-Python/README.md

 The validation scripts is `tests/validation.py` and requires the same folder structure as the building process.
 You need `win32com` to run it.

-Currently, the following sample files from the official OpenDSS repository are used:
+Currently, at least the following sample files from the official OpenDSS repository are used:

 ```
     Distrib/EPRITestCircuits/ckt5/Master_ckt5.dss